Rutgers' Award-Winning Legal Clinics Are National Models

 Rutgers Law was ranked 19th nationwide by U.S. News & World Report's 2018 "Best Graduate Schools" law school specialty rankings and is consistently ranked as one of the top clinical programs in the country in annual surveys.

-Rutgers Law School is a pioneer in clinical education and currently boasts 21 clinics across its two campuses in Newark and Camden.
-Students in the clinical education programs learn specialty skills and work with actual clients on numerous issues - including Constitutional Rights, Community Reentry, Small Business Counseling and many others.
+Rutgers Law School is a pioneer in clinical education and currently boasts 16 clinics across its two campuses in Newark and Camden where student casework for actual clients ins principally supervised by full-time Rutgers Law faculty.
+Students in the clinical education programs learn lawyering skills and development of professional identity, working with clients on numerous issues - including Constitutional Rights, International Human Rights, Domestic Violence, Non-Profit and Small Business Development, Intellectual Property, Children's Rights, Criminal and Civil Justice, and many others.

 Read our accomplishments during the past school year at Rutgers Law Clinic News.